vexx-sm/TF2-Mixes/README.md

 2. Download the latest **`mixes.smx`** from the [Releases](https://github.com/vexx-sm/TF2-Mixes/releases) page.
 3. Place it in your `sourcemod/plugins` folder.
 4. Reload the plugin or restart your server.

-   -**Optional:**
+   **Optional:**
      -	`mixes_dm.smx` provides DM features (health regen, random spawns).
 It's recommended for pre-game DM.
      -	Download the [configs](https://github.com/vexx-sm/TF2-Mixes/releases/download/0.3.0/configs.zip) and extract to your server.

 ---